fukuchi/libqrencode/README.md

 GENERAL INFORMATION
 ===================
-Libqrencode is a fast and compact library for encoding data in a QR Code symbol, a 2D symbology that can be scanned by handy terminals such as a mobile phone with CCD.
+Libqrencode is a fast and compact library for encoding data in a QR Code, a 2D symbology that can be scanned by handy terminals such as a smartphone.
 The capacity of QR Code is up to 7000 digits or 4000 characters and has high robustness.

 Libqrencode accepts a string or a list of data chunks then encodes in a QR Code symbol as a bitmap array.
 While other QR Code applications generate an image